Lineage

 Invocation identifiers

-Every ANIP invocation returns two identifiers:
+Every ANIP invocation returns identifiers for correlation and lineage:

 {